PCES yields peculiar results measuring self-perceived effects of pornography

 - By the way, the PCES results actually did not support the statement that perceiving porn as real is beneficial.
 Quite the contrary as you can see from the in-depth analysis of the study data below this post.

 3. Most remarkably of all, “The report of overall positive effect of consumption generally was found to be strongly and positively correlated in a linear fashion with amount of hardcore pornography consumption.”

-- So, the more hardcore the porn the greater its positive effects in your life.
-Attention 15-year olds: Watch the most extreme, violent porn you can find so you, too, can experience benefits.
+- So, the more hardcore the porn one views the greater its positive effects in your life.
+Attention 15-year olds: Watch the most extreme, violent porn you can find so you, too, can experience the myriad benefits.

 - Notice that the researchers are not even saying there’s a bell curve, where too much would be detrimental as compared with moderate use.
 Their finding is that, “More is always better.”
 Astounding, no?

 - In fact, the PCES “finds” that not using internet porn brings about detrimental consequences!

 How could 3 variables—the harder the porn, the more you think it’s real (sic), and the more you masturbate to it—always be associated with greater benefits?

 First, nowhere else in nature does “More is always better” show up.
 More food, more water, higher concentration of oxygen, more vitamins, more minerals, more sun, more sleep, more exercise….there comes a point in all things that more causes negative effects, or even death.
 So how could this single stimulus be a radical exception?
 It can’t.

 Second, if all you have ever known is porn use, you have no idea how it is affecting you until you quit (and usually not for months afterward).